-Or we hear from the parents themselves, “How can I get my spouse to stop giving our adult daughter money she just spends on booze or drugs?
+Or we hear from the parents themselves, “How can I get $1000 loan today my spouse to stop giving our adult daughter money she just spends on booze or drugs?
 Her promises are worthless and the demands endless.”

 It’s not an uncommon condition.
 Parents are living longer, some adult children make childishness a career, and it isn’t easy to say no to a son or daughter, regardless of their age.
 Then add in the grandchildren, hostages held for ransom as your child essentially blackmails you into supporting their drug and/or alcohol abuse: “Give me the money or I will kill myself,” or “they will starve,” or “we’ll be on the streets,” is the implied or actual threat, yet the money does no good.

 As parents you capitulate even as you destroy your own fragile financial security.
 You hand over cash, even though you know it’s useless, often wondering if your child’s problem is something you caused.
 You post bail, buy cars, pay rent, doctors’ and attorneys’ fees, and pay for treatment that they rarely see through and that usually doesn’t work even when they do.
 Funds intended to benefit the grandchildren disappear without benefiting anyone.
 The cycle continues until someone dies or there isn’t anything left to extort.
 It seems like the only choice.

 But is it?

 Though it takes toughness that’s hard to muster and support which is even harder to find, there are alternatives.
 It means finding the courage to face the reality without being swept away by understandable emotions.
 Managing this means overcoming a lot of mythology.